fal-ai/dbt-fal/README.md

   </a>
 </p>

+# 🌅 Sunset Announcement

+**Hey everyone!**

+Just wanted to drop in and share some news: as of April 2024, we’re saying goodbye to dbt-fal.
+Yep, it’s been quite the ride, but we’re switching gears to pour all our energy into something super exciting – creating the first-ever generative media platform for developers over at [fal.ai](https://fal.ai)! 🚀 We’re all in on this and can’t wait to see where it takes us.

+**Big thanks** to every single one of you who’s been with us on the dbt-fal adventure.
+Your support and contributions mean the world.
+We’ve done some awesome stuff together, and this isn’t the end.
+Just a new chapter.
+So, here’s to more amazing things ahead, and we’re stoked to have you join us for the ride.

+Cheers!

+## ❗ What Does This Mean?

+- **No Further Development:** The project will no longer receive updates or new features.
+- **Security Vulnerabilities:** We will not be addressing new security vulnerabilities after April 8, 2024.
+We advise users to consider this when deciding to continue the use of the project.
+- **Archival:** The repository will be archived, making it read-only.
+While the code will remain accessible for educational and historical purposes, we encourage users to fork the repository if they wish to continue development on their own.

+## 💬 FAQ

+### Can I still use dbt-fal?
+Yes, the project will remain available for use, but please be aware that no new updates or security patches will be provided moving forward.

+### What are some alternatives to dbt-fal?
+Unfortunately, none that we are aware of.

+### I have more questions.
+Who can I talk to?
+If you want to talk about dbt Python support, the best place to do so is the [dbt Slack community](https://www.getdbt.com/community/join-the-community).
+For other questions, feel free to reach out to hello@fal.ai

+## 🙌 Special Thanks
+We want to take a moment to thank everyone who contributed to dbt-fal, from our amazing contributors and users to anyone who spread the word about our project.
+Your support was invaluable.

 # Introduction - 📖 [README](./projects/adapter)

 The dbt-fal ecosystem has two main components: The command line and the adapter.